nealde/Insight/README.md

 Efficiently determining large file differences at scale

-Data ingestion: Kafka for batch processing
+Data ingestion: Spark for batch processing
 Data storage: Redis or Redshift for temporary storage
 Processing: Implement algorithms in Spark
 Frontend: Dash, flask, command line.
 Dash allows for direct file uploads (up to ~1GB, then it fails)